VilijaSetkute/Ababa_homework_task/README.md

 Project guide:
 1. User must register and login in order to see content.
 Upon login user can choose if wants to stay logged in.
-2. After successfull login user is redirected to movied search page.
+2. After successful login user is redirected to movies search page.
 Type in movie title or words in search input and click enter to retrieve search results.
 3. User can add/remove any displayed result to favorites ('Your movies')
 4. On single movie card click a separate tab will be opened redirecting to specific movie IMDB page.
 5. There is an recommended page, where movie object is retrieved based on prepared list placed in server folder.
-6. User can loggout and logged in status will be cleared.
+6. User can logout and logged in status will be cleared.

 ## Prerequisites for BACK (server) setup